guyco3/fullstack-assessment/README.md

 **Why**: Provides clear user feedback and prevents confusion between loading and error states.

-**Approach Choice**: I chose client-side loading state over converting to server components because:
+**Approach Choice**: I chose adding a loading state over converting to server components because:
 - Minimal change to existing architecture
-- Product pages need interactivity (image carousel) which requires client components anyway
-- Faster perceived performance - page shell loads immediately
-- Works well with existing API structure
-- Easier to maintain consistency with the rest of the application
+- Could have used Next.js built-in features for loading (adding a loading.tsx file in directory) but would have needed more architectural changes

 ## Additional Improvements

 ### Code Organization
-- **Extracted Pagination Component**: Moved pagination logic to `/components/ui/pagination.tsx` to reduce main page complexity and improve reusability
+- **Extracted Pagination Component**: Moved pagination logic to `/components/ui/pagination.tsx` to reduce main page complexity.

 ## Future Enhancements